The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies

-\abstract {Fast radio bursts (FRBs) are millisecond-radio transients observed at cosmological distances.
-The nature of their progenitors is still under debate, although magnetars are invoked by most models.
-The FRB-magnetar connection was strengthened by the discovery of a FRB-like event from the Galactic magnetar SGR~J1935+2154. } {We aim to further investigate the FRB-magnetar connection, in particular how magnetars like SGR~J1935+2154 can be considered progenitors of the FRB population. } {We carried out an FRB search in a sample of seven nearby (< 12 Mpc) galaxies with the Northern Cross radio telescope for a total of 692~h.
-We computed the rate of SGR-like events expected from our survey, as a function of the energy slope, $\gamma$, and event rate per magnetar, $\lambda_{\rm mag}$. } {We detected one 1.8~ms burst in the direction of M101 with fluence of $58 \pm 5$~Jy~ms. Its dispersion measure of 303~pc~cm$^{-3}$ places it most-likely beyond M101.
-Considering no significant detection coming indisputably from the selected galaxies, we place a 38~yr$^{-1}$ upper limit on the total - i.e., including the whole sample - burst rate at the 95\% confidence level.
-This upper limit constrains $\lambda_{\rm mag} < 0.42$~magnetar$^{-1}$~yr$^{-1}$ or, if combined with literature observations of a similar sample of nearby galaxies, it yields a joint constraint of $\lambda_{\rm mag} < 0.25$~magnetar$^{-1}$~yr$^{-1}$.
-We also provide the first constraints on the expected rate of FRBs hypothetically originating from ultraluminous X-ray (ULX) sources, since some of the galaxies observed during our observational campaign host confirmed ULXs.
-Our observations constrain the event rate to be $< 13$ yr$^{-1}$ per ULX on the total sample of galaxies observed.} {Our results indicate that bursts with energies $E > 10^{34}$~erg from magnetars like SGR~J1935+2154 appear more rare compared to previous observations, and further disfavours them as unique progenitors for the cosmological FRB population, leaving more space open to the contribution from a population of more exotic magnetars, not born via core-collapsed supernovae.}
+\abstract {Fast radio bursts (FRBs) are millisecond radio transients observed at cosmological distances.
+The nature of their progenitors is still a matter of debate, although magnetars are invoked by most models.
+The proposed FRB--magnetar connection was strengthened by the discovery of an FRB-like event from the Galactic magnetar SGR~J1935+2154. } {In this work we aim to investigate how prevalent magnetars such as SGR~J1935+2154 are within FRB progenitors. } {To this end, we carried out an FRB search in a sample of seven nearby (< 12 Mpc) galaxies with the Northern Cross Radio Telescope for a total of 692 h. } {We detected one 1.8 ms burst in the direction of M101 with a fluence of $58 \pm 5$ Jy ms. Its dispersion measure of 303 pc cm$^{-3}$ places it most likely beyond M101.
+Considering that no significant detection comes indisputably from the selected galaxies, we place a 38 yr$^{-1}$ upper limit on the total burst rate (i.e. including the whole sample) at the 95\% confidence level.
+This upper limit constrains the event rate per magnetar to $\lambda_{\rm mag} < 0.42$~magnetar$^{-1}$ yr$^{-1}$ or, if combined with literature observations of a similar sample of nearby galaxies, it yields a joint constraint of $\lambda_{\rm mag} < 0.25$ magnetar$^{-1}$ yr$^{-1}$.
+We also provide the first constraints on the expected rate of FRBs hypothetically originating from ultra-luminous X-ray (ULX) sources, since some of the galaxies observed during our observational campaign host confirmed ULXs.
+We obtain $< 13$ yr$^{-1}$ per ULX for the total sample of galaxies observed.} {Our results indicate that bursts with energies $E > 10^{34}$ erg from magnetars such as SGR~J1935+2154 appear more rarely compared to previous observations and further disfavour them as unique progenitors for the cosmological FRB population.
+This provides support to the idea that there is a greater contribution from a population of more exotic magnetars not born via core-collapsed supernovae.}

 \keywords{Galaxies: Local Group -- methods: observational -- stars: magnetars}

 \titlerunning{FRB-magnetar connection in nearby galaxies}